julien-muke/host-static-website-s3-amplify/README.md

 Amazon Route 53 is a highly available and scalable DNS service.
 For more information, see Amazon Route 53 in the [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) Developer Guide.

 If you already have a Route 53 domain, use the following [instructions](https://docs.aws.amazon.com/amplify/latest/userguide/to-add-a-custom-domain-managed-by-amazon-route-53.html) to connect your custom domain to your Amplify app.

 If you are not using Amazon Route 53 to manage your domain, you can add a custom domain managed by a third-party DNS provider to your app deployed with Amplify (we'll use this option in this tutorial).

 To add a custom domain managed by a third-party DNS provider:

 1. Navigate to the Amplify console.
 2. Choose your app that you want to add a custom domain to.
 3. In the navigation pane, choose Hosting, Custom domains.
 4. On the Custom domains page, choose Add domain.
 5. Enter the name of your root domain.
 For example, if the name of your domain is `https://example.com`, enter `example.com`
+6. Amplify detects that you are not using a Route 53 domain and gives you the option to create a hosted zone in Route 53.

+To create a hosted zone in Route 53:

+a.
+Choose Create hosted zone on Route 53.
+b.
+Choose Configure domain.
+c.
+Hosted zone name servers are displayed in the console.
+Go to your DNS provider's website and add the name servers to your DNS settings.
+d.
+Select I have added the above name servers to my domain registry.

+7. By default, Amplify automatically creates two subdomain entries for your domain.
+For example, if your domain name is example.com, you will see the subdomains https://www.example.com and https://example.com with a redirect set up from the root domain to the `www` subdomain.

+8. Choose the SSL/TLS certificate to use.
+You can either use the default managed certificate that Amplify provisions for you, or a custom third-party certificate that you have imported into AWS Certificate Manager.

 ## 💰 Cost